Information for Current UVA and External Students

 You must be in good standing with the University, including a CUM GPA above 2.0, and must NOT be on academic probation/warning (in your home school) at the time of the transfer application.

-Applicants must complete and earn a 2.5 cumulative GPA in the Core Engineering Courses.
-We strongly recommend students complete all core engineering courses prior to their application for transfer.
+We strongly recommend applicants complete all core engineering courses prior to their application for transfer.
 Exceptions are made under very limited circumstances.
 Please reach out to Blake Calhoun for more information.

 ***For intra-university transfer applicants, courses taken for CR/NC during the Spring 2020 semester will not count for, or against, your application to transfer.
 Essentially, we will accept CR/NC as if it was transfer or AP credit.
-As such, the 2.5 GPA requirement will be calculated by the grades you receive in courses where you received a letter grade.
-As always, we will be considerate of any challenges applicants have faced that impacted their GPA, including Covid-19.
-Regardless of intention to transfer schools, I would encourage all students to take their courses for a grade unless they anticipate failing the course.
-However, you are not required to do so in order to be eligible for transfer into the School of Engineering.***
+As always, we will be considerate of any challenges applicants have faced that impacted their GPA, including Covid-19.***

 Core Engineering Courses: